 Obviously, you do not want a litter box in the middle of your living room or in the kitchen next to the cat's food dishes, so where do you put it?

 - Private location: Cats like privacy when they eliminate, not because of modesty, but because of a primal fear of being ambushed by an enemy when their guard is down.
 A guest bathroom would be ideal, or the closet of a guest bedroom.
 If space is a problem, consider using an inexpensive screen in the corner of a living room or bedroom.

-Try to avoid a busy thoroughfare in your house, and if you put the litter box in a laundry-utility room, place it far enough away from appliances, so that the noise from washers and dryers don't stress the cat.
+- Quiet location: Try to avoid a busy thoroughfare in your house, and if you put the litter box in a laundry utility room, place it far enough away from appliances, so that the noise from washers and dryers do not stress the cat.

-Some cats like to play mind games with other cats, and will lie in wait to intimidate the other as he tries to leave the litter box.
-Try to put the litter box in a location that will eliminate this possibility
+- Do not trap the cat: Some cats like to play pouncing games with other cats, and will lie in wait to intimidate the cat as he tries to leave the litter box.
+Put the litter box in a location that will eliminate this possibility.

-Even if you've found the perfect spots for your litter boxes, the effort will be wasted if you forget and close the doors to those rooms.
-Make sure your cats can always reach their litter boxes.
+- Keep the doors open: Even if you have found the perfect spot for your litter box/es, the effort will be wasted if you forget and close the doors to those rooms.
+Make sure your cats can always reach a litter box.

-There are many companies online that provide attractive furniture designed to hide litter boxes, from very attractive wooden pieces to simpler bamboo cabinets.
+- Consider litter box furniture: There are many companies online that provide attractive furniture designed to hide litter boxes from very attractive wooden pieces to simpler bamboo cabinets.
 If you are really cramped for space, one of these might be a viable alternative to a litter box in a bathroom.